3sd/slides/civicamp-manchester-2018/gpie/content.md

 -

-## Website Integration
+## Website integration

+- Website on WordPress on [www.greenparty.ie](http://www.greenparty.ie)
-- Website is WordPress but CiviCRM is on Drupal
+- CiviCRM on Drupal on [my.greenparty.ie](http://my.greenparty.ie)
-- Public facing Civi pages (e.g. [the volunteer form](http://my.greenparty.ie/volunteer)) inherit the WordPress theme
+- Public pages look exactly the same
+- Various integration techniques (CiviCRM pages, webforms, API)

 Note: show the Members link in the menu as well as the volunteer form.

+Not ideal, but you can't tell.
+Good in certain situations.
 -

 ## Member dashboard